visalla/visalla/README.md

 ## Hi!
 My name's Vinicius Oliveira

 - 🔭 I'm currently working as a Data Engineer at Blueshift.
-- 🌱 I’m currently learning Spark and Hadoop
+- 🌱 I’m currently Kafka

 ### You can write to me in: